RobTillaart/map2colour/README.md

 ```cpp
 float tempArray[] = { -10, -10, 5, 15, 30, 60, 125 };  // note the double -10
 ```
-A temperature of 0°C will be mapped between the 2nd and 3rd element so somewhere between RED and YELLOW.
+A temperature of 0°C will be mapped between the 2nd and 3rd element so between RED and YELLOW.
 A temperature between 60°C and 125°C will be mapped between BLUE and WHITE.